Requirements of PCI DSS Compliance

 Tracking And Monitoring All Access

-Any breach of security starts with accessing cardholder data.
-So you must maintain logs of every access to this data.
+Any security breach starts with accessing cardholder data.
+So, you must maintain logs of every access to this data.
 These logs must be stored in a central server and reviewed daily for suspicious activities with specific tools.
-Auditing processes must be up to PCI DSS standards storing all the required records.
+Auditing processes must be up to PCI DSS standards, storing all the required records.
 This must be securely stored for at least a year.

 Tracking And Monitoring All Access